Testosterone Therapy for Men

 PSA and Prostate Health

-- Testicular atrophy — exogenous testosterone suppresses LH/FSH, which can reduce testicular size over time. hCG therapy mitigates this effect.
+Exogenous testosterone suppresses LH/FSH, which can reduce testicular size. hCG therapy mitigates this effect.

-- Fertility suppression — testosterone reduces sperm production.
-Men planning to conceive should discuss this before starting TRT. hCG and/or clomiphene can preserve fertility in many cases.
+Testosterone reduces sperm production.
+Men planning to conceive should discuss this before starting TRT. hCG and clomiphene can preserve fertility.

 Our Monitoring Protocol